ATTORNEY FEES IN DISABILITY CASES

 WHAT DOES A SOCIAL SECURITY ATTORNEY COST?

 Attorney fees may be on your mind if you need to apply for SSD benefits.
-If you have a severe medical condition that prevents you from working, then you may be wondering how to win benefits through the Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) program.
-You should apply for benefits if you have been off work for one year or you expect to be off work for one year or more.
-Cannon Disability Law can help you through the application and appeal process for your benefits.
+Additionally, if you have can’t work due to a severe medical condition, then you may wonder how to win Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) benefits.

 ATTORNEY FEES WILL BE 25% OF YOUR BACK DUE BENEFIT